jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 you have the right active inventory in CRFReporter.
 Each year CRFReporter requires [manual work](CRFREPORTER_ANNUAL_CHECK.md) that needs to be done.

-**NB:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
+**NB1:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.

+**NB2:** Please check that you have write access *only and solely* to 4.
+LULUCF and 7.
+KPLULUCF sectors in CRFReporter.
+The bulk xml import in CRFReporter tries first to clear all results in all sectors.
+If by accident you have write access for example to 3.
+Agriculture sector you will delete exisiting results there.

 #### GHG inventory result files
 The GHG inventory result files are text (csv) files with white space as the delimeter mark.
 Each line